Resinchem/Robot-Car-Timer/README.md

-# Robot-Car-Timer
+## Robot Car Race Timer System
-Simple timing system for 6th grade robot car races
+The project was developed as a simple timing system for 6th grade computer science robot car races, but has many other potential applications.